Housing Assistance & Programs

 Housing Montana Heroes: Up to 24 months in a secure wing on the 2nd floor of the Poverello emergency shelter; Clinical Model: Provides access to therapy, group therapy or working with someone in the community on mental health; Service Intensive: Up to 24 months; With access to private shower space, laundry, community room, case management and referral resources.

-Veteran Housing Retention: Collaboration with the Poverello Center, the VA and HUD/VASH; Sue will follow clients coming from transitional housing into permanent supportive housing; This is a volunteer program for up to 6 months in coordination with HUD/VASH; She will work with Veterans identified as experiencing homelessness, until they are stably housed for 6 months.
+Veteran Housing Retention: Collaboration with the Poverello Center, the VA and HUD/VASH; Follow clients coming from transitional housing into permanent supportive housing; This is a volunteer program for up to 6 months in coordination with HUD/VASH; Work with Veterans identified as experiencing homelessness, until they are stably housed for 6 months.

-Veteran Shelter Program: 90-120 day program for Veterans who qualify for VA healthcare; Veterans are prioritized for a bed, given a locker and access to the second floor showers, laundry, community room, case management, and resources and referrals.
+Veteran Shelter Program (VSP): 90-120 day program for Veterans who qualify for VA healthcare; Veterans are prioritized for a bed, given a locker and access to the second floor showers, laundry, community room, case management, and resources and referrals.

 Questions: Cora Augustin - Veteran Programs (Housing Montana Heroes, Veteran Shelter Program, Valor House) Direct (406) 493-5736, email@example.com